lennihein/cpu-emulator/doc/05_frontend.md

 As with GDB, the emulator can only be interacted with using commands.
 We further implement auto-completion and auto-suggestion using the \texttt{python-prompt-toolkit} [@prompt].
 This should lower the difficulty of getting started with a new tool.
 The emulator also implements a Pwndbg-style context-visualization, albeit with different elements shown to adapt to the different goal compared to GDB.
 This ensures most of the relevant information is on the screen at all times.

-## System Requirements and installation
+## System Requirements and Installation

 The following things need to be installed to run the program: